-- · Core Academic Instruction
+- Core Academic Instruction

 - Enrichment

 - Teacher collaboration, planning and professional development

-Person(s) responsible for monitoring implementation of the strategy
+Person(s) responsible for monitoring implementation of the strategy Schultz, Denise, schultz.denise@mybradford.us

-Donaldson, Brenda, donaldson.brenda@mybradford.us

-Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy
+Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy a.
+PreK-12 Transition

-Pre/Post i-Ready Reading and Math, STAR (Reading), Collins Writings, District Writing Assessments, Achieve 3000, Math Facts in a Flash, and Performance Matters.
+Pre/Post i-Ready Reading and Math, STAR (Reading), Collins Writings, Achieve 3000, Math Facts in a Flash, and Performance Matters.

-Student Transition and Readiness
+2. Student Transition and Readiness